mlops-2425q1-mds-upc/MLOps-mdsist/README.md

 1. Locate yourself in the root directory

-2. Run `coverage run -m pytest`.
+2. Run `poetry run pytest`.
 This will execute all the test files of the project

-3. Execute `coverage report` or `coverage html` in order to visually see the results.
-The latest generates a folder called `htmlcov`.
-From this folder, `index.html` is the file that contains the results.
-    - In order to see its content, either:
-        - Run `open htmlcov/index.html`
-        - Manually right click on the file, select `Reveal in File Explorer` and double click the file from the File Explorer
-        - If you are using Linux, run `xdg-open htmlcov/index.html`

 ## Project Organization